 Editors must send around their grades to the Board for consideration.

 Editors must discuss the grades at a Board meeting and approve each grade individually.
 Each grade must get a 6/8 approval from the Board.

+The managing editor must then assign an amount of money to each senior sub-editor grade.
+This will mean that each senior sub-editor with a six will get the same amount of honorarium, and so on.

 The managing editor must then assign an amount of money to sub-editor each grade.
 This will mean that each sub-editor with a five will get the same amount of honorarium, and so on.

-The managing editor must then assign an amount of money to each senior sub-editor grade.
-This will mean that each senior sub-editor with a six will get the same amount of honorarium, and so on.

 The managing editor must then comply with existing financial policy in a timely manner.